alyraffauf/nixcfg/README.md

 ## Inputs

-This flake takes a variety of inputs, first and foremost my other flakes:
+This flake takes a variety of upstream and third party flakes as inputs:

-- [nixhw](https://github.com/alyraffauf/nixhw): opinionated set of generic (AMD, Intel, Laptop, SSD) and specific (Framework 13, Yoga 9i, Thinkpad T440p) hardware configuration modules for NixOS.
-- [raffauflabs](https://github.com/alyraffauf/raffauflabs): everything (containers, services, nginx, etc) that makes my [home lab](https://raffauflabs.com) a home lab.

-As well as upstream third-party projects that I use for various tasks:

 - [agenix](https://github.com/ryantm/agenix): secrets storage and orchestration.
 - [disko](https://github.com/nix-community/disko): declarative partitions and disk configuration.